vikassingh2023/metricool/README.md

 18. `get_TiktokAds_Campaigns(init_date: str, end_date: str, blog_id: int)`
     - Get the list of Tiktok Ads Campaigns from your Metricool brand account.

+19. `post_Schedule_Post`
+    - Schedule a post (o multipost) to your brands in Metricool

+20. `get_Best_Time_To_Post`
+    - Get the best time to post for a specific social network.
+Return days and hours with the value.
+Higher value better hour/day to post

+21. `update_Schedule_Post`
+    - Update the post schedule in the same conversation.